Zia Alonto Adiong

-Ziaur-Rahman "Zia" Alonto Adiong (born October 16, 1979) is a Filipino politician and legislator currently serving as a member of the House of Representatives of the Philippines, representing the 1st district of Lanao del Sur.
+Ziaur-Rahman "Zia" Alonto Adiong (born October 16, 1979) is a Filipino politician serving as a member of the House of Representatives of the Philippines, representing the 1st district of Lanao del Sur since 2022.
 Prior to this, he served as a member of the Bangsamoro Parliament from 2019 to 2022, where he was instrumental in promoting regional autonomy within the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).

 Early life and education

-Zia Alonto Adiong is the son of Mamintal Adiong Sr. and Soraya Adiong.
+Zia Alonto Adiong is the son of Mamintal Adiong Sr. and Soraya Bedjora Adiong.
 He earned a Bachelor of Science degree in Psychology from Xavier University – Ateneo de Cagayan.